Anne Of Cleves

 This pack contains all the yarn required to make the Anne of Cleves design from Tudor Roses in your chosen size and colour of Alice Starmore® Bainin.
 You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.

-Anne of Cleves is available in a choice of eight colours of Bainin yarn and is shown here in Arkle.
+Anne of Cleves is available in a choice of five colours of Bainin yarn and is shown here in Arkle.

 £63.00 – £77.00